Torment (comics)

-"Torment" is a comic book story arc written and illustrated by Todd McFarlane that encompasses the first five issues of the new ongoing Spider-Man series.
+"Torment" is a comic-book story arc written and illustrated by Todd McFarlane that encompasses the first five issues of an ongoing Spider-Man series.
 It was published in 1990 by Marvel Comics.
 The comic was a record-breaking sales success and helped start the next stage of development in the Modern Age of Comic Books, which would lead to the formation of Image Comics and the rise of the speculator market.

 Plot summary

 The Lizard is going on a murdering spree before Spider-Man tries to stop him.
 The Lizard poisons Spider-Man and throws him off of a building.
 It is later revealed that Calypso is hypnotizing the Lizard to do her bidding, and also manipulates Spider-Man's mind, making him think that Kraven the Hunter is alive again after committing suicide.
-After an extreme ordeal, Spider-Man defeats both Calypso and the Lizard and barely survives a building explosion that kills the villains.
+After an extreme ordeal, Spider-Man defeats both Calypso and the Lizard and barely survives a building explosion that seemingly kills the villains.
 Spider-Man believes the Lizard has died either from the explosion or Calypso's effect on his brain, but the creature has actually survived both.